Lithium Market Reports

 Future potential lithium supply and economics

-A review of lithium projects incentivised by recent high lithium carbonate and hydroxide (and spodumene concentrate) prices is also provided, including detailed profiles of Argentinian and Australian operations in development which account for the bulk of potential new suppliers.
+A review of lithium projects incentivised by recent high lithium carbonate and hydroxide (and spodumene concentrate) prices are also provided, including detailed profiles of Argentinian and Australian operations in development which account for the bulk of potential new suppliers.

 Electric vehicles: Lithium market implications